 In Louisiana, land is legacy.
 Our lands and waters have played a crucial role in the unique history and vibrant culture of our state, hosting communities and traditions that can’t be found anywhere else.

-As stewards of the land, we are responsible for protecting that legacy while preserving some of the most fragile and important ecosystems in the state.
+As stewards of the land, we are responsible for protecting that legacy while preserving some of the most fragile and important ecosystems in the country.
 By working to permanently conserve Louisiana’s lands and natural resources, we are ensuring that our legacy is one of sustainability, respect, and love for the place we call home.

 Rick is a consulting forester and owner of Jacob Ecological Services, providing forest and wildlife management, conservation easement and wetland mitigation consulting, and geographic information systems analysis throughout Louisiana.
 A native of Covington, Rick graduated from LSU in 1989 with an MS in Forest Management and Economics.